Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Compared with SPY (47 days) in the period of the last 3 years, the average time in days below previous high water mark of 59 days is greater, thus worse.
+• Compared with SPY (47 days) in the period of the last 3 years, the average days under water of 60 days is greater, thus worse.

 Performance (YTD)